alvinleung1996/vercel-node22-require-esm-test/README.md

 To run this application:
 1. Install Node version 22.18.0 or later.
 2. Run `yarn install` to install dependencies.
-3. Start the server with `yarn run start`.
+3. Start the server with `vercel dev`.
 4. Access the application at `http://localhost:3000`.